Biography

 1910

-In 1911, Prat de la Riba, commissioned Torres-García to create stained-glass windows and murals for the Palau de la Generalitat, the seat of the Catalan government —a 15th-century Gothic-Renaissance building,—that would symbolize the resurgence of modern Catalonia in the 20th century.
+In 1911, Prat de la Riba, commissioned Torres-García to create stained-glass windows and murals for the Palau de la Generalitat, the seat of the Catalan government —a 15th-century Gothic-Renaissance building, —that would symbolize the resurgence of modern Catalonia in the 20th century.

 1912

-He visits Italy.
-Florence, Pisa and Rome and then on to Saint Cergues in French/Swiss border while he worked on studies for the murals for the Palau de la Generalitat.
-He scheduled to begin painting in December or early January, a period ideal for fresco painting due to the humidity and absence of heat.
-Numerous studies begun the previous year culminated in Eternal Catalonia, the first fresco for the Saló Sant Jordi.
-He completed it in thirteen days, and it was unveiled to the public on September 13, 1913.
+He planned to begin painting the mural in December or early January, a season well suited to fresco given the higher humidity and cooler temperatures.
+Studies begun the previous year culminated in Eternal Catalonia, the first fresco.
+He finished it in thirteen days, and it was unveiled to the public on September 13, 1913.

 Torres-García has various solo exhibitions in Barcelona, at the Galeries Dalmau, Galerias Laietanes, and Salon la Publicidad.
 Participates in the group exhibit Gremmi d’Artistes.
 Publishes eight essays including Art Evolutio.
 While still in office, Prat de la Riba dies, and there are growing political tensions and uncertainty regarding Catalonia’s future.
 The press is censored.
 Barcelona’s merchant ships are attacked by German forces.

-Solo exhibit at the Galeries Dalmau where he presents his “Joguines d’Art,” a sculpture/toy series for children; he writes: “let us give them toys in pieces, and let them do what they wish.
+Solo exhibit at the Galeries Dalmau where he presents his “Joguines d’Art,” a sculpture/toy series for children; he writes: “let us give them toys in pieces and let them do what they wish.
 This way, we will adapt.”
 Participates in group exhibitions at Exposicio Municipal d’Art with Joan Miró and others, and in the show El Primer Salo de Tardor at Galeries Layetanas.
 Publishes four essays including “Plasticisme.”

 1919